-The City of Aurora Sustainability Plan is organized into six focus areas and set goals within each area.
-These focus areas and goals will guide our future efforts, yet allows for flexibility.
-As a supplement to this plan, there is an ongoing and updated list of "City of Aurora Sustainable Projects" which includes achieved, ongoing and proposed projects by the city, categorized by the same identified focus areas and goals.
+The City of Aurora Sustainability Plan is organized into ninesix focus areas, with a vision statement and goalset goals within each area.
+These focus areas and goals will guide our future efforts, yet allowallows for flexibility.
+As a supplement to this plan, there is an ongoing and updated list of "City of Aurora Sustainable Projects" which includes achieved, ongo-ing and proposed projects by the city, categorized by the same identified focus areas and goals.
 The timeline for implementation of Aurora's initiatives and proposed projects will vary.
-Ideas should be prioritized based on ease of implementation, availability of existing resources, funding commitments, and impact or urgency.
-It is our intention to undertake analyses of lifecycle costs so as to demonstrate the benefit of implementing projects and programs that, at the outset, may appear to be more costly, but over time, in fact, are significantly more cost-effective due to reduced operations, maintenance and replacement schedules, among other factors.
+Ideas will should be prioritized based on ease of implementation, availability of existing resources, funding commitments, and impact or urgency.
+It is our intention to undertake analyses of lifecycle costs so as to demonstrate the benefit of implementing projects and programs that, at the outset, may appear to be more costly, but over time, in fact, are significantly more cost effective due to reduced operations, maintenance and replacement schedules, among other factors.

 There are many ways in which the achievement of sustainable goals can have a positive impact on local and regional economies.
-These goals will not only conserve resources and reduce Aurora's greenhouse gas emissions, but also enhance economic vitality and lead to a more sustainable city.
-The City of Aurora Sustainability Plan is intended to be a dynamic document; experience, testing, emerging and evolving technologies will be incorporated as we achieve goals and set new initiatives.
-All of the following six focus areas have a significant long-term impact on the sustainability of our community.
+These goals will not only conserve resources and reduce Aurora's carbon footprintgreenhouse gas emissions, but also enhance economic vitality and lead to a more resilient sustainable city.

+-The City of Aurora Sustainability Sustainabil ity Plan is intended to be a dynamic document, experience, testing, emerging and evolving technologies, will be incorporated as we achieve goals and set new initiatives.-All of the following six focus areas have a significant long-term impact on the sustainability of our community.
 The goals within each focus are intended to guide our actions.